submariner-io/submariner-website/src/content/roadmap/_index.en.md

 * Stabilization of new lighthouse related features and deployment
 * Bugfixes
+* Working with the OpenShift CoreDNS distribution to make lighthouse compiled in their container

 ### v0.2.0

 * Support for Overlapping CIDRs
+* Improve documentation and website
+* (internal) start using armada to deploy multiple clusters in CI

 ### v0.3.0